ubccpsc/classy/docs/instructor/autotest.md

 # Overview

-Explains how a student or admin interacts with AutoTest on Github.
+Explains how a student or admin interacts with AutoTest on GitHub.

 ## User Types